-Every year we sit with baited breath waiting to see what is in store for businesses and individuals from a tax perspective.
+Every year we sit with baited breath waiting to see what is in store for businesses and individuals from a tax perspective and the 2021 budget was no different.
 Were we in for some surprises?
 Was there going to be a radical overhaul of the tax system particularly in respect of capital gains tax and inheritance tax?

 The answer was no. All the major headlines which would impact businesses and individuals had already been leaked to the press ahead of the announcements in the Commons, much to the dismay of House Speaker, Lindsay Hoyle.